Google temporarily shutting down all China offices

-(Reuters) - Alphabet Inc’s Google said on Wednesday it is temporarily shutting down all its offices in China due to the outbreak of a new coronavirus in the country.
+(Reuters) - Alphabet Inc’s (GOOGL.O) Google said on Wednesday it is temporarily shutting down all its offices in China due to the outbreak of a new coronavirus in the country.

 The shutdown includes all offices in mainland China, Hong Kong and Taiwan.